Motor Fuel Tax & Carbon Tax

 - British Columbia Transportation Financing Authority (BCTFA)

-Carbon tax applies to the purchase or use of fuels such as gasoline, diesel, natural gas, heating fuel, propane and coal, and to peat and tires when used to produce energy or heat.
+Carbon tax applies to the purchase or use of fuels such as gasoline, diesel, natural gas, heating fuel, propane and coal, unless a specific exemption applies.
+The use of fuel includes all uses, even if the fuel isn't combusted.
+Carbon tax also applies to the use of combustibles, such as peat and tires, when used to produce energy or heat.

 The carbon tax is revenue neutral; every dollar generated by the tax is returned to British Columbians through reductions in other taxes, such as: